GoogleCloudPlatform/berglas/README.md

       download a specific version, specify a git tag in place of "master" in the URL.

+      Depending on your operating system, you may need to mark the downloaded binary as executable:

+        ```text
+        chmod +x /path/to/berglas
+        ```

     - Use the official Docker container:

       ```text